langchain-ai/langgraph/docs/docs/cloud/deployment/cloud.md

     1. Select the desired `Deployment Type`.
         1. `Development` deployments are meant for non-production use cases and are provisioned with minimal resources.
         1. `Production` deployments can serve up to 500 requests/second and are provisioned with highly available storage with automatic backups.
     1. Specify `Environment Variables` and secrets.
+See the [Environment Variables reference](../reference/env_var.md) to configure additional variables for the deployment.
         1. Sensitive values such as API keys (e.g. `OPENAI_API_KEY`) should be specified as secrets.
         1. Additional non-secret environment variables can be specified as well.
     1. A new LangSmith `Tracing Project` is automatically created with the same name as the deployment.